ersilia-os/ersilia/README_Pauline_Banye.md

 6. [About us](#about-us)

 # Project Description
-[Ersilia Open Source Initiative](https://ersilia.io) is a nonprofit organisation that is focused on research into infectious diseases.
+[Ersilia Open Source Initiative](https://ersilia.io) is a nonprofit organisation that is focused on the research into infectious diseases.
 We intend to fast-track the development of new medicines by utilizing artificial intelligence tools.

 The [Ersilia Model Hub](https://airtable.com/shrUcrUnd7jB9ChZV) is the key project of the Ersilia Open Source Initiative.
-It is a free repository consisting of Artificial Intelligence and Machine Learning (AI/ML) models.
-The aim is to provide user friendly models to scientists to aid their research and predict outcomes easily without requiring complex coding expertise.
+It is a free repository which contains Artificial Intelligence and Machine Learning (AI/ML) models.
+The aim is to provide user friendly models to scientists to aid their research and predict outcomes easily without requiring complex coding abilities.

 <p align='justify'>
-The models embedded in the hub include both models published in the literature (with appropriate third party acknowledgment) and models developed by the Ersilia team or contributors.
-All assets are open source, but please do check the Licenses of each model before using them.
+The models embedded in the hub include established models as well as propriety models developed by the Ersilia team.
 </p>

 * Read more about the project at [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/)